pranav/pranavmgandhi.com/README.md

-pranavmgandhi.com
+PranavMGandhi.com
 =================

-Git repo for my website
+Just the git repository for my personal website.